husamettinarabaci/rustExam/en/questions/section-15/question-148.md

-## 📘 Section: Lifetimes
+## 📘 Section: Crates and External Packages
-### 🔹 Category: Lifetime in Methods
+### 🔹 Category: Using Features in Cargo.toml
-#### ❓ Question 148: Lifetimes in methods
+#### ❓ Question 148: Using features in Cargo.toml

-How do you use lifetimes in method definitions?
+Explain how to define and use features in a Rust crate's `Cargo.toml`:

+- Add a `[features]` section to `Cargo.toml` and define at least one feature (e.g., `extras`).
-- Show how to define a method with a lifetime parameter.
+- Show how to enable a feature when building or running your crate.
-- Give an example.

-🔧 **Task:** Demonstrate lifetimes in method definitions.
+- Explain how features can be used to conditionally compile code.

+🔧 **Task:** Show how to define, enable, and use features in `Cargo.toml` for conditional compilation.